 Even though parents reported satisfaction with schools, "better schools" was ranked second to public safety as the improvement that would make Whittier Street a better community for raising children.
 More than half of respondents with children indicate they participate in a parent organization at school.
-Asked what would increase their participation, parents cited the need for bilingual support, schools closer to home, and parent meetings at more convenient times.
+They cited the need for bilingual support, schools closer to home, and parent meetings at more convenient times.

-Over 40% of children in the Boston Promise Initiative area enter kindergarten unprepared for success.20 It is a positive report from the survey, therefore, that residents indicate very high rates of participation in Early Education programs at Whittier Street: 71% of 0-5 year olds who are not yet in kindergarten are in early Head Start, Head Start, or another early learning program.
+Over 40% of children in the Boston Promise Initiative area enter kindergarten unprepared for success.20 The indicators from the Whittier residents survey seem positive and encouraging: 71% of 0-5 year olds who are not yet in kindergarten were in early Head Start, Head Start, or daycare program.
 This rate is actually slightly higher than the statewide rate (60%) and citywide rate (64%) of preschool enrollment according to the Kids Count Data Center.21